Senior-Design-ZotPonics/ZotPonicsRaspPi/README.md

 # Set-Up
 This code was developed with Python 3.7.2
 This code is for the local version of ZotPonics.
 That means that the database is hosted locally with SQLITE.
-All the code this guide is referring to is in the `local_version` folder.
+All the code for the local version referring to is in the `local_version` folder.

+The code for the non-local version is included in this root folder.
+It uses PythonAnywhere to store our database and manage our APIs.

 Make sure that you have the following Python libraries installed:
 1. sqlite3
 2. Adafruit_DHT
-3. Flask
+3. Flask (Only needed for local version)

 Make sure you also set up the `zotponics.db` database (see below for more details)

-**Set up Flask**
+**Set up Flask (For running local version)**

 To get the Flask library run this in the terminal:
 ```